leomekenkamp/m.nlcode.nl/www/m.nlcode.nl/content/about/_index.md

 ## Software
 ### Runtime stack
 **m.nlcode.nl** is written in Java and JavaFX.
+Special thanks to the people from https://github.com/DerekCook/CoreMidi4J for their Mac Java Core MIDI SPI.

 ### Development and build tooling
 - IDE: http://netbeans.org